- Launch Date August 05, 2011

 - TargetOuter Solar System

-Juno will improve our understanding of the solar system’s beginnings by revealing the origin and evolution of Jupiter.
+Data from Juno improves our understanding of the solar system’s beginnings by revealing the origin and evolution of Jupiter.
 The mission will determine how much water is in Jupiter’s atmosphere, which helps determine which planet formation theory is correct (or if new theories are needed).
 Juno will look deep into Jupiter’s atmosphere to measure composition, temperature, cloud motions and other properties; and will also map Jupiter’s magnetic and gravity fields, revealing the planet’s deep structure.
 Finally, Juno will explore and study Jupiter’s magnetosphere near the planet’s poles, especially the auroras – Jupiter’s northern and southern lights – providing new insights about how the planet’s enormous magnetic force field affects its atmosphere.

 Relevance to Astrobiology